Skip to main content

 Trainability

 The Eurasian is a balanced and adaptable companion that appears neither overly energetic nor lethargic.
 It enjoys extended walks and shared activities with its family without demanding excessive amounts of exercise.
 Its intelligent and attentive nature makes training pleasant, as long as it is conducted with patience and positive reinforcement.
 Harsh training methods do not suit it; instead, it responds sensitively to calm and consistent guidance.
-Through its close bond with its people, it learns quickly but also shows a certain independence that requires empathetic consistency in training.
+Through its close bond with its people, it learns quickly and shows a certain independence that requires empathetic consistency in training.